ShinySpiderdude/hadoopexam/README.txt

 The solution to the problem
 ---------------------------
+I must humbly admit that i did not find a solution that was both elegant and fast.
+I have found an elegant solution, but it was very slow.
+The solution i've found seems to run in a feasible time (relatively) although it is not exactly elegant so i ask you to bear with me while i try my best to explain.

-We are going to leverage the fact that there is a small number of possible tags for a single siteX and that we are only looking for top N similarities in order to keep calculations to a minimum:
+Basically, i am going to leverage the fact that there is a small number of possible tags for every single site X and that i am only looking for top N similarities in order to keep calculations to a minimum:

 Phase 1: